+where $H^{\text{obs}}(z_i)$ represents the observed Hubble parameter value, accompanied by its corresponding standard deviation $\sigma^2_{H^{\text{obs}}(z_i)}$ from the provided table.
+The counterpart $H^\text{th}(z_i)$ signifies the theoretical Hubble parameter value derived from the cosmological model under consideration.\\

-\textbf{PP and PPSH0ES}: The Type Ia supernovae (SNe Ia) traditionally have played an important role in establishing the so-called standard cosmological model.
-The Type Ia supernovae distance moduli measurements constrain the uncalibrated luminosity distance $H_0d_L(z)$, or the slope of the late-time expansion rate.
-For a SN at redshift $z$, the theoretical apparent magnitude $m_B$ is defined as
+\textbf{PP and PPSH0ES}: Type Ia supernovae (SNe Ia) have traditionally played a crucial role in establishing the standard cosmological model.
+These supernovae provide valuable measurements of distance moduli, which in turn constrain the uncalibrated luminosity distance $H_0d_L(z)$ or the rate of late-time expansion.
+For a supernova at redshift $z$, the theoretical apparent magnitude $m_B$ is defined by the equation: